 - For questions about the PhD program, contact the Director of Graduate Studies, Patricia Ybarra: Patricia_Ybarra@brown.edu

 - For questions about the application process (including GRE/TOEFL submission, LORs and other technical questions), please contact the Graduate School directly at Admission_Graduate@brown.edu.
+Applications to the Ph.D. and MFA programs are submitted to, and managed through, the Graduate School.
 Please do not email the department with technical questions or requests to troubleshoot your online application submission.
 You can find detailed instructions about the application process and components here.
 The application FAQ can be found here.

 - Transcripts and letters of recommendation and any other supplementary materials should also be sent to directly to the Graduate School mailing address.
 Sending application materials directly to TAPS will delay the processing of your application.

 The Theatre Arts and Performance Studies program takes a broad-spectrum approach to the study of histories, theories, and methods of theater and performance.

 While offering a rigorous background in theater history in global perspective, we also use performance as an analytical tool, exploring the labor of mimesis in the social.
 A slate of courses with significant strength in performance theory, theater history, cultural studies, visual studies, and world performance allows students to determine the right mix of theater studies and performance studies for their projects.
 We offer opportunities to take classes throughout the University and encourage taking full advantage of diverse resources both on campus and in greater Providence.